 IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
-The standard, which is effective for accounting periods beginning January 1, 2013, provides additional guidance to assist in the determination of control where this is difficult to assess.
-The Company is in the process of evaluating the impact of the new standard, however adoption of this standard is not expected to have a material impact on its financial statements.
+The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
+Adoption of this standard did not have a material impact on the Company's financial statements.

-c.
+ii.
 IFRS 11 - Joint Arrangements

-IFRS 11, which is effective for accounting periods beginning January 1, 2013, describes the accounting for arrangements in which there is joint control.
+IFRS 11 describes the accounting for arrangements in which there is joint control.
 IFRS 11 replaces IAS 31 Interest in Joint Ventures and SIC 13 Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
-The Company is in the process of evaluating the impact of the new standard.
+Adoption of this standard did not have a material impact on the Company's financial statements.

-d.
+iii.
 IFRS 12 - Disclosures of Interests in Other Entities

-IFRS 12, which is effective for accounting periods beginning January 1, 2013, includes disclosure requirements for all forms of interests in other entities, including joint arrangements, associates, special purpose vehicles and other off balance sheet vehicles.
-The Company is in the process of evaluating the impact of the new standard, however adoption of this standard is not expected to have a material impact on its financial statements.
+IFRS 12 includes disclosure requirements for all forms of interests in other entities, including joint arrangements, associates, special purpose vehicles and other off balance sheet vehicles.
+Adoption of this standard did not have a material impact on the Company's financial statements.

-e.
+iv.
 IFRS 13 - Fair Value Measurement

-IFRS 13, which is effective for accounting periods beginning January 1, 2013, provides additional guidance where IFRS requires fair value to be used.
+IFRS 13 provides additional guidance where IFRS requires fair value to be used.
 This IFRS defines fair value, sets out in a single standard a framework for measuring fair value and establishes the required disclosures about fair value measurement.
-The Company is in the process of evaluating the impact of the new standard, however adoption of this standard is not expected to have a material impact on its financial statements.
+Adoption of this standard did not have a material impact on the Company's financial statements.

-f.
+v.
 IFRIC 20 - Stripping Costs in the Production Phase of a Surface Mine

-In IFRIC 20, the IFRS Interpretations Committee sets out principles for the recognition of production stripping costs in the balance sheet.
-The interpretation, effective for accounting periods beginning on January 1, 2013, recognizes that some production stripping in surface mining activity will benefit production in future periods and sets out criteria for capitalizing such costs.
+In IFRIC 20, the IFRS Interpretations Committee sets out principles for the recognition of production stripping costs in the statement of financial position.
+The interpretation recognizes that some production stripping in surface mining activity will benefit production in future periods and sets out criteria for capitalizing such costs.
 While the Company is not yet in the production phase, the Company is currently assessing the future impact of this interpretation.